OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

-This calculator provides a simplified computation of income from house property.
-Actual computation may vary based on municipal valuation, fair rental value, unrealized rent provisions, and joint ownership considerations.
-For properties under construction, special rules apply for pre-construction interest.
-Consult a Chartered Accountant for complex scenarios involving multiple properties, joint ownership, or deemed let-out situations.
+This calculator provides a simplified computation of income from house property for FY 2025-26.
+Actual computation may vary based on municipal valuation, fair rental value determination, unrealised rent provisions (Section 25AA), and joint ownership considerations.
+For properties under construction, special rules apply for pre-construction interest accumulation and instalment deduction.
+Consult a qualified Chartered Accountant for complex scenarios involving multiple properties, joint ownership, deemed let-out properties, or pre-construction interest computations.

 Frequently Asked Questions